Lake Frierson State Park: History

 In the 1970s, the Soil Conservation Service (now known as Natural Resources Conservation Service or NRCS) constructed ten dams along the western edge of Crowley's Ridge in northeast Arkansas.
-The ridge is a geological formation that rises 150–250 ft above the surrounding flat Arkansas delta.
-A lawyer from Jonesboro named Charles Frierson was instrumental in acquiring the property as a state park.
+The ridge is a geological formation that rises 150–250 ft above the surrounding flat Arkansas Delta.
+Charles Frierson, a lawyer and judge from Jonesboro, was instrumental in acquiring the property as a state park.
 The site officially became a state park when funding was approved by the Arkansas General Assembly in 1975.
 Although initially only a day-use park, Lake Frierson has grown to a full service park with visitor center and camping facilities.

 Recreation

 Camping is available in four class C and three class D campsites on the east side of the lake.
 Picnic areas are scattered throughout the park, and an air-conditioned and heated pavilion with room for 80 attendees is available for rent.
 Fishing for bream, catfish, crappie, and bass is available in the timber-filled Lake Frierson.
 Non-motor fishing boats and pedal boats are available for rent, and bait, fishing and camping supplies and gifts can be purchased at the visitor center.
 Visitors are also able to hike along the circular 1/2 mi Dogwood Lane Trail, a self-guided interpretative trail.

-Crowley's Ridge State Park is 10 mi to the south on Arkansas Highway 141, offering additional camping and recreational activities.
+Crowley's Ridge State Park is 10 mi to the north on Arkansas Highway 141, offering additional camping and recreational activities.